Upper bounds on the purity of Wigner positive quantum states that verify the Wigner entropy conjecture: Definitions and conditions

 For clarity of notation, we focus on a single bosonic mode with canonical quadratures $(q,p)$ and associated Wigner function $W(q,p)$; the multi-mode generalization follows by replacing phase space $\mathbb{R}^2$ with $\mathbb{R}^{2n}$ and adjusting the corresponding $\pi$-normalizations, so we do not repeat it explicitly.

 Our object of interest is the Wigner entropy

 together with its conjectured lower bound for Wigner-non-negative states, namely $S[W]\ge 1+\ln\pi$ [cf.~Eq.~\eqref{eq: wigner conj}].

 In this work, rather than imposing the full set of quantum-realizability constraints that characterize physical Wigner functions, we adopt a minimal set of conditions under which explicit analytic bounds can be derived.
+Here, by quantum-realizability constraints we mean the conditions required for a phase-space function to arise as the Wigner function of a positive trace-one density operator.
+These constraints are stronger than ordinary positivity and normalization: a normalized non-negative function on phase space need not correspond to a physical quantum state.
 The conditions we assume are,

 Conditions \eqref{eq: Cond-nonneg} and \eqref{eq: Cond-regularization} allow us to treat $W$ as a normalized probability density.
-The pointwise bound \eqref{eq: Cond-pointwise} is a necessary constraint for physical Wigner functions (it is saturated by the vacuum), but it is not sufficient to guarantee that $W$ corresponds to a positive semidefinite density operator.
-Our results should therefore be understood as sufficient (and not necessary): We derive bounds that hold for any function $W$ obeying \eqref{eq: Cond-nonneg}--\eqref{eq: Cond-pointwise}, and therefore also apply to any physical Wigner-non-negative state.
+The pointwise bound \eqref{eq: Cond-pointwise} has a direct quantum origin.
+In the single-mode case, the Wigner function can be represented, in the convention used here, as the expectation value of a displaced parity operator divided by $\pi$.
+Since the parity operator has eigenvalues $\pm 1$, its expectation value is bounded in absolute value, giving $|W(q,p)|\leq 1/\pi$ for any physical single-mode Wigner function.
+For Wigner-non-negative states, this reduces to $0\leq W(q,p)\leq 1/\pi$, which is precisely \eqref{eq: Cond-nonneg} together with \eqref{eq: Cond-pointwise}.
+The pointwise bound \eqref{eq: Cond-pointwise} is therefore a necessary constraint for physical Wigner functions, but it is not sufficient to guarantee that $W$ corresponds to a positive semidefinite density operator.
+Our results should therefore be understood as providing sufficient certificates for the conjectured entropy bound, rather than a characterization of all cases in which the conjecture holds: we derive bounds that hold for any function $W$ obeying \eqref{eq: Cond-nonneg}--\eqref{eq: Cond-pointwise}, and therefore also apply to any physical Wigner-non-negative state whenever the corresponding sufficient conditions are met.

+Equivalently, the admissible class considered here is a relaxation of the physical class: every Wigner-non-negative quantum state gives a function satisfying Eqs.~\eqref{eq: Cond-nonneg}--\eqref{eq: Cond-pointwise}, but the converse is false.
+Necessary and sufficient conditions for quantum realizability can be formulated at the level of the symplectic Fourier transform of $W$ through the Kastler--Loupias--Miracle-Sol\'e (KLM), or quantum Bochner, conditions \cite{cordero2017positivity,NarcowichDistributions1989}.
+Roughly speaking, in addition to normalization and regularity, the characteristic function must be of quantum positive type, meaning that an infinite family of phase-twisted matrices must be positive semidefinite for every finite collection of phase-space points.
+These conditions are necessary and sufficient for positivity of the associated Weyl operator, but they are substantially stronger than ordinary pointwise positivity of $W$ and are generally difficult to incorporate into explicit entropy estimates.
+An explicit function satisfying Eqs.~\eqref{eq: Cond-nonneg}--\eqref{eq: Cond-pointwise} but failing quantum realizability is given in Remark~\ref{rem:flat_nonphysical}.

 These constraints are deliberately chosen to allow us analytic calculations and to isolate a single, physically meaningful parameter.
 In particular, our bounds will be expressed in terms of the state purity, which in the Wigner representation is \cite{Hillery1984DistributionFunctions}: